flybywiresim/docs/docs/fbw-a32nx/support/exp.md

 ### Hydraulic Gear System

-Featured released in Development Version.
+Feature released in Development Version.
 See our guide for usage and known issues.

 [Custom Hydraulics Guide](../feature-guides/custom-hydraulics.md){.md-button}